Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Experiments and Results

-The quantum circuit for performing Bennett's Quantum Purification Protocol with Deutsch's correction operations on 3 Bell-pairs is shown in Fig. \ref{fig_3edc}.
-The results of executing this circuit on IBMQ are shown in Fig. \ref{fig_purification}.
 They show the effect of the number of qubits used in one round of purification on the the yield and fidelity of entanglement.
-We define the yield to be the percentage of times in which the classical messages between Alice and Bob agree, and, the protocol is successful.
+We define the yield to be the percentage of times in which the classical messages between Alice and Bob agree, and, the protocol is considered successful.
 Since, agreement of classical messages is heralded, the fidelity of entanglement is calculated only when the protocol is successful.

-Although the 3-qubit protocol should theoretically perform better than the 2-qubit one, the results show otherwise.
-This is due to the fact that, a higher number of gate-operations are required to run purification on 3 qubits simultaneously.
+Although the 3-Pair protocol should theoretically perform better than the 2-Pair one, the results in Fig. \ref{fig_purification_results} show otherwise.
+This is due to the fact that, a higher number of gate-operations are required to run purification on 3 Bell-Pairs simultaneously.
 Since the gate operations are imperfect, this induces a greater amount of noise in the system nullifying any theoretical advantage.